cross-platform-actions/action/readme.md

 is to explicitly state that a string is required by using quotes: `version:
 '13.0'`.

+#### Custom VM Image (`image_url`)

+With the `image_url` input it's possible to specify a custom virtual machine image.
+The main reason for this feature is to do additional custom provisioning, like installing additional packages.
+This allows to pre-install everything that is needed for a CI job beforhand, which can save time later when the job is run.

+Only existing operating systems, architectures and versions are supported.

+##### Building a Custom VM Image

+1. Fork one of the existing [*builder repositories ](https://github.com/cross-platform-actions/?q=builder)
+1. Add the additional provisioning to the `resources/custom.sh` script.
+Don't remove any existing provisioning scripts.
+1. Adjust the CI workflow to remove any unwanted architectures or versions
+1. Create and push a new tag
+1. This will launch the CI workflow, build the image(s) and create a draft GitHub release.
+The VM image(s) are automatically attached to the release
+1. Edit the release to publish it
+1. Copy the URL for the VM image
+1. Use the URL with the `image_url` input

 ## `Supported Platforms`

 This sections lists the currently supported platforms by operating system.
 Each